Glossary

 MCP

 Model Context Protocol.
 Balchemy uses MCP to expose scoped tools to compatible clients.
-MCP can be used with Studio bot keys or Hub agent keys.
+Active public MCP/API access is Hub agent-scoped.
 It is a protocol surface over the same execution core, not a separate product tier.
 See also: MCP Integration.

 MCP Key

 A scoped credential used to call Balchemy through MCP.
-A Studio bot MCP key belongs to one bot.
 A Hub agent key belongs to one always-on Web3 agent.
 Keys are revealed once and should be stored in a secrets manager.
-See also: Studio MCP and Agent Keys.
+See also: Agent Keys.

 Nonce